Lachlanoc/personalwebsite/_posts/verbconjugation.md

 that I could print out and hang up.

 I ended up with 83 words in total.
-I did use an LLM to fill in the meanings, formality, and grammar type after realising how long it would take me to do by hand, however I then checked over everything by myself and with my tutor.
+I did use an LLM to fill in the meanings, formality, and grammar type after realising how long it would take me to do by hand, however I then checked over everything by myself and with my tutor correcting or altering as necessary.

 |Form          |Meaning (Refined)                                                                                           |Formality|Grammar Type     |
 |--------------|------------------------------------------------------------------------------------------------------------|---------|-----------------|